Revered by many — I, too, revere him

 - Sega and Nintendo were huge rivals in the 16-bit days, the most remember of the great Console Wars in recent gaming history.
 However, Sega hit a sharp decline with two failed Sega Genesis add-ons (the Sega CD and the 32X), only made worse by the failure of their successor system the Sega Saturn.
 Then what seemed like a grand comeback with the Sega Dreamcast (fondly remembered to this day even with some non-fans) unfortunately wasn't enough to pull Sega out of the hole it was in, as well as the massive looming shadow of the PlayStation 2 was the death-knell for the former giant who then was forced to go exclusively third party.
 Much was made of Sega having to bury its hatchets, none more famously than the one it had with Nintendo, who luckily was perfectly fine with the idea of joining forces.

-- Even wilder is the number of games featuring both Mario and Sonic, the mascots of the two formerly rival companies.
+- Even wilder is the number of games featuring both Mario and Sonic, the mascots of the two formerly rival companies, namely the Mario and Sonic at the Olympic Games series.

 - This seemed to be a selling point for F-Zero GX for the Gamecube (and its arcade counterpart AX.)
 An installment in a Nintendo series developed (at least partially) by Sega.